 - 4-(a-L-rhamnopyranosyloxy)benzyl glucosinolate

 I will mainly focus on Moringa benefits that have been well-researched.
 There are a plethora of other reported benefits, including some that have been used for 100’s (possibly 1000’s) of years in traditional medicine.
-These remedies are either eaten or applied topically, with extracts, poultices, creams, powders, oils, and salves.

 Although I, personally, believe that much of this traditional medicine is beneficial, there isn’t enough research, yet, to back up the claims.
 However, Jed Fahey mentions that: